-4.5.2 Dependencies that we do not cover.
-In this paper, we mainly focus on configuration dependencies that are formed in software programs.
-We do not consider configuration dependencies that are formed externally in the deployment environment.
+4.5.3 Dependencies that we do not cover.

+In this thesis, we mainly focus on configuration dependencies that are formed in software programs.
+We do not consider configuration dependencies that are formed in the deployment environment.

-One such example is resource competition, in which different configuration parameters refer to external resources, such as CPU, memory, and operating system (OS) resources (e.g., IP addresses, ports, and file descriptors).
+One such example is resource competition, in which different configuration parameters refer to external resources, such as CPU, memory, and operating system resources (e.g., IP addresses, ports, and file descriptors).
 In other words, p and Q (defined in §2.3) must satisfy external constraints enforced by the OS, virtual machine, or hardware that deploys the software systems.
-Take the example in §4.5.1; yarn.nodemanager.resource.memory-mb is constrained by the physical memory size and is competing with other co-running systems sharing the same machine.
-Resource competition is difficult to capture within the target software, without knowledge of the deployment environment.
-Therefore, we do not consider them in this paper.
+Resource competition is difficult to capture in software, without knowledge of the deployment environment.
+So, we do not consider them in this paper.

-5 DEPENDENCY HANDLING IN PRACTICE
+CHAPTER 5: DEPENDENCY HANDLING IN PRACTICE

-In this section, we study how configuration dependencies are checked, handled, and logged in the software programs we study.
-We focus only on value relationship dependency types (§4.1.4) which have clear definitions of violations which occur when parameter values do not hold constraints.
-In principle, software programs should rigorously check that dependencies hold, handle any violations, and provide feedback to the system users [73, 86, 87, 89].
+In this chapter, we study how configuration dependencies are checked, handled, and logged in the software programs we study.
+We focus only on value relationship dependency types $(\S4.1.4)$ which have clear definitions of violations which occur when constraints parameter values do not hold.
+In principle, software programs should rigorously check that dependencies hold, handle any violations, and provide feedback to the system users [31, 2, 12, 59].

 We also studied the other types of dependencies, such as control, default value, and overwrite dependencies.
 Unfortunately, we rarely found checking code or feedback messages in the program.
 For example, we observe that only 13 control dependencies have checking code or feedback messages.
-Our analysis follows the practice of source code inspection and violation injection [87, 89].
-For a target configuration dependency, we start the system with crafted configuration values that intentionally violate the dependency, and then run workloads to exercise the code that uses the configurations; meanwhile, we observe the system behavior and logs to determine the impact of the violations.
+Our analysis follows the practice of Xu et al. [2]-source code inspection and violation injection which observes the system behavior and logs while intentionally violating the target dependency.

-5.1 Checking Configuration Dependencies
+5.1 CHECKING CONFIGURATION DEPENDENCIES

-Checking that configuration dependencies hold has significant implications on the reliability, performance, and usability of software systems [89].
+Checking that configuration dependencies hold has significant implications on the reliability, performance, and usability of software systems [2].
 Without systematic and proactive checking, dependency violations would manifest as runtime exceptions, error code, failed assertions, or performance issues (discussed in §5.4).

-Table 4 shows a break down of the three execution phases during which configuration dependency is checked in Hadoop and Open-Stack: (1) checking at initialization time, (2) checking at runtime (after initialization), and (3) no checks.
+Table 5.1 shows a break down of the three execution phases during which configuration dependency is checked in Hadoop and OpenStack: (1) checking at initialization time, (2) checking at runtime (after initialization), and (3) no checks.
 Note that neither "checking at runtime" nor "no check" is desirable-the former could raise runtime errors while the latter could degrade performance.

 Observations.
-In Table 4, most dependencies (89% in Hadoop and 71.4% in OpenStack) have logic in the code to check that they hold.
-However, a significant percentage of dependencies (11% in Hadoop and 28.6% in OpenStack) have no checking logic-the program directly uses the dependent parameter even when the dependency is violated, as exemplified in Figure 1(c).
+In Table 5.1, most dependencies (89% in Hadoop and 71.4% in OpenStack) have logic in the code to check that they hold.
+However, a significant percentage of dependencies (11% in Hadoop and 28.6% in OpenStack) have no checking logic-the program directly uses the dependent parameter even when the dependency is violated, as exemplified in Figure 1.1(c).